 - Be interested in pursuing a degree that supports gender, religious, or racial justice, or any accredited program that advances the pursuit of justice for all people.

-The current scholarship deadline is July 31st, 2023 for Fall Semester.
+The current scholarship deadline is December 31st, 2023 for Spring Semester.

 To apply, please complete the online application below.
 All application materials must be received by the deadline to be considered for the scholarship.
-Awards will be announced by September 29th (for Fall Semester 2023).
+Awards will be announced by February 28th (for Spring Semester 2024).